Integrative Neurosomatic Massage Therapy is structural therapy.

 A great place to check out additional information about pain relief is St. John/Clark Pain Treatment Center.
 Here is Randall Clark, LMT, owner, senior therapist at St. John Clark PTC and a founder of the Center for Neurosomatic Studies, in Clearwater Florida presenting one of their many informational and educational videos on you tube.

-By looking at the body as a structural entity, Neurosomatic Massage Therapists get to the root of persistent problems.
+Structural imbalances are revealed by looking at the body as a structural entity, Neurosomatic Massage Therapists get to the root of persistent problems.
 Analysis is designed to reveal structural and muscular imbalances.
 The therapist then administers techniques, including massage, stretching, and strengthening to restore the body’s balance.
 This anatomical approach is the hallmark of this treatment and sets us apart from traditional pain treatment.

 Here is a long time friend, mentor and teacher, Tracy Jones, founder of Premier Pain Relief discussing Pain Relief.